spencerckhuang/FitnessCheck/README.md

 * Same idea but with types of days (i.e. push, pull, legs)
 * Maybe even types of types of days??? (i.e. hypertrophy, power, deload)
 * Hook up workout data to cloud-based database????

+Backend:
+* I want to attach a Django backend to this app

 ## Most recent developments